paolo-gajo/llm-dit/README.md

-# Large Language Models @ MagaMago/John
+# Large Language Models @ DIT GPU servers

-This repository holds scripts for quick testing of large language models such as LLaMA on the Department for Interpreting and Translation's MagaMago server.
+This repository holds large language model resources for the GPU servers of the Department for Interpreting and Translation, University of Bologna.

 ## Accessing the servers